Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Introduction

-We then design \ac{ml} \ac{pla} models that, after appropriate learning, operate as the \ac{lt}, i.e., they make the same decisions.
-In particular, we consider multilayer perceptron \ac{nn} and \ac{ls-svm} \cite{choi2009least} models.
-We exploit existing results showing that \acp{nn} and \ac{ls-svm} converge to the \ac{lrt} when two labeled datasets are available.
-Therefore, we propose to generate an artificial dataset containing random \ac{cf} vectors uniformly distributed in the domain of \ac{cf} vectors from the dataset of legitimate \ac{cf} (positive class), to train the \ac{nn} or the \ac{ls-svm}.
-We also derive a modified \ac{sgd} algorithm to train the \ac{nn} without the artificial dataset, and the resulting model will still operate as the \ac{lt} at convergence.
+In this paper, we aim to obtain \ac{occ} methods that work as null-hypothesis testing.
+In particular, we aim at replicating the behavior of the \ac{lt} with \ac{ml} models for \ac{pla}.
+Indeed, knowing the behavior of a security \ac{ml} solution (thus {\em explaining} the model) helps in better understanding its potential and limits, which is crucial in security applications.
+We thus design \ac{ml} \ac{pla} models that, after appropriate learning, operate as the \ac{lt}, i.e., they make the same decisions.
+In particular, we consider multilayer perceptron \acp{nn} and \ac{ls-svm} \cite{choi2009least} models.
+We exploit existing results showing that both models converge to the \ac{lrt} when two labeled datasets are available.
+Therefore, we propose to generate an artificial dataset containing random \ac{cf} vectors uniformly distributed in the domain of \ac{cf} vectors from the dataset of legitimate \ac{cf} (positive class), to train the models.
 Note that the artificial dataset is used only for training, while \ac{cf} provided to the \ac{occ} at exploitation can come from any distribution of the intruder \acp{cf}.
 We also prove that a classifier based on the \ac{ae} does not provide the \ac{lt}.
 Note that in this paper we do not present \acp{occ} with improved performance, but classifiers that converge to the \ac{lt}, which, in turn, is known to be optimal only under certain conditions.
 Thus, we do not compare our solution to the state-of-the-art of \ac{occ}.